 Student fees are established by the Board of Trustees upon the recommendation of the President and are published annually in the college catalog and the college's schedule of classes.
 Instructional programs encompassed by these fees include college credit instruction leading to an Associate in Arts (AA), Associate in Science (AS), Bachelor's of Science (BS) and Bachelor of Applied Science (BAS) degrees, as well as Career Certificate and Applied Technology Diplomas.
 The State Board of Education annually adopts a standard tuition rate for the following fall term for Lower Level Credit Programs, Upper Level Credit Programs, Career Certificate and Applied Technology Diploma Programs and Adult General Education and Vocational Preparatory from which the college may vary no more than 10% below or 15% above the standard rate.
-In addition, the college is allowed, and has elected, to establish a separate student activity and service fee, not to exceed 10% of tuition, a financial aid fee not to exceed 20% of tuition for resident students and a technology fee not to exceed 5% of tuition.
+In addition, the college is allowed, and has elected, to establish a separate student activity and service fee, not to exceed 10% of tuition, a financial aid fee not to exceed 5% of the total student tuition or out-of-state fees, a capital improvement fee not to exceed 20% of tuition for resident students and a technology fee not to exceed 5% of tuition.
 Fees charged for continuing workforce education must support the associated costs of the program.
 Other user fees pertaining to instructional and non-instructional services may also be established.